 November 2016.
 Community consultation gets underway, asking local people of all ages and with different interests “What would you like to see in your new museum and community space?”

 January 2017.
 The first two open days in the former church attract over 500 visitors!
 Local people drop in to enjoy short talks and tours of the church, view the project plans, take part in mini art workshops, share their stories and memories of the church, and get 'hands on' with a variety of museum objects.

 February 2017.
-The round 1 Heritage Lottery Fund application is submitted, with over 100 supporting documents, meticulously researched and produced by the project team.
+The round 1 National Lottery Heritage Fund application is submitted, with over 100 supporting documents, meticulously researched and produced by the project team.

 March 2017.
 The process of identifying other funders begins, and applications are drafted for the ‘matched’ funding element.